 Do you know someone who needs help?
 As a member of the Portland State University community you are in a unique position to identify signs of distress and connect students to supportive services.
 Our goal is for you to be safe and successful.
 Housed within the Office of the Dean of Student Life, the CARE Team was developed to help if you or someone you know is having a difficult time.
-To learn more about when to contact the CARE Team and what support they provide, please visit their website: https://www.pdx.edu/dos/care-team-coordination-assessment-response-education.
+To learn more about when to contact the CARE Team and what support they provide, please visit their website.